SayaliShende/SQL_Project_store_analysis/README.md

-# SQL_Project_store_analysis
-The aim of this project is to provide an understanding of relational database management and demonstrate the practical application of SQL in addressing real-world queries related to monitoring and analyzing the sales of newly established mini stores for "XYZ Ltd."
 # NEW_STORE_ANALYSIS_FOR_RETAIL_GIANT_XYZltd.
+The project provides an understanding of relational database management and demonstrate the practical application of SQL in addressing real-world queries related to monitoring and analyzing the sales of newly established mini stores for "XYZ Ltd."

 #### Project Objective
 The aim of this project is to provide an understanding of relational database management and demonstrate the practical application of SQL in addressing real-world queries related to monitoring and analyzing the sales of newly established mini stores for "XYZ Ltd."

 #### Business Problem
 "XYZ Ltd." is a retail giant operating grocery stores, e-commerce, and departmental stores.
 The company has recently set up mini stores focusing on groceries, fresh produce, dairy, and poultry items.

 #### Objective:
 The company wants to develop a database to track and monitor the sales of these new mini stores to determine their profitability and inform the management if it is worth continuing to open such stores.